 Act like a professional and invoice well by following these 7 important tips.

 There are clients with whom it’s wonderful to work, but there are also clients who procrastinate in paying.
 Although you probably won’t work with them in the future, it´s important to get them to pay you.

 Some clients disappear, and in that case, an invoice might not help you.
 But, invoices do increase the likelihood that your job will actually be paid, especially if you use online invoicing.

-Minimise the chance that something like this happens and think about your terms.
-You should write down the method of payment, advance payment and penalties for payment delay.
+Minimize the chance that something like this happens and think about your terms.
+You should write down the method of payment, advance payment, and penalties for payment delay.
 Also, it´s a great idea to motivate your clients with a little discount if they pay the full amount on time.